 Several of the most famous artworks by the mysterious modern street artist will be sold at the Julien’s auction in Los Angeles on September 30, 2015.
 What’s more, these murals created in Bethlehem and Detroit by the elusive British artist known as Banksy are estimated at about $1 million!

-Nonetheless, Banksy is not the only one artist whose works will be auctioned at the Julien’s annual Street Art auction in Beverly Hills.
+Nonetheless, Banksy is not the only artist whose works will be auctioned at the Julien’s annual Street Art auction in Beverly Hills.
 The sale will also feature the works by such modern artists as Rene Gagnon, D*Face, Space Invader, Shark Toff, Morely, Nick Walker, Retna, Seen, Ben Eine, Ron English, Wrdsmth, Craola, Jules Muck, Zevs, Blek le Rat, works from the Conart collection, as well as “Johnny Rotten” created by Shepard Fairey and estimated at $10,000-$20,000.
-So, we are looking forward to the results of the Julien’s auction!
+We are looking forward to seeing the results of the Julien’s auction!